 - Budget-conscious customers, or those on alternative rate plans, will appreciate tips on how to save money with smart devices

 - Older customers and homeowners will care about the enhanced security features smart products provide

 See how this Midwest utility promoted different benefits through email marketing campaigns.
 With knowledge about customer motivations, messages like “preserve our planet” were sent to customers who’d shown interaction with previous environmental promotions, while the promise to “save more” was sent to low-income and budget-conscious audiences.

-To encourage customers to take the next step and create a smart home, consider offering rebates and incentives.
-Energy utilities across the country are collaborating with smart thermostat manufacturers like Nest to provide customer incentives.
-These incentive programs are often tied to demand response initiatives.
+To encourage customers to take the next step and purchase a smart home device, consider offering rebates and incentives.
+Energy utilities are collaborating with smart thermostat manufacturers like Nest to provide customer incentives.
+These smart home campaigns and incentive programs are often tied to demand response initiatives.

-Smart technology also has opportunities on a larger scale.
+Smart technology also has opportunities beyond individual sales.
 Energy utilities are joining forces with local partners to help increase energy efficiency in their communities through smart home technology.

 Likewise, Alabama Power partnered with Vivint Smart Home and local builders to develop the first Smart Neighborhood in the state.
 Located in Birmingham, the community is 35% more energy efficient than comparable homes in the area.

-As you can see, energy utilities across the country are taking advantage of smart technology to improve customer satisfaction, achieve program goals and make a positive difference in the community.
-The smart home is here to stay.
-How is your energy utility harnessing this technology to engage and empower customers?
+Energy utilities across the country are taking advantage of smart technology to improve customer satisfaction, achieve program goals and make a positive difference in the community.
+The smart home is only getting smarter.
+How is your energy utility harnessing these technologies to engage and empower customers?